Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 _ = env.MustGetBool("FEATURE_ENABLED") // panics when parsing

-MustGetInt panics if the value is missing or not an int.
+MustGetInt returns a required int or panics when the value is missing or invalid.

 Example: ensure numeric port